 Art on Sandy Row

 Among the many loyalist murals found on Sandy Row is the UDA/Ulster Freedom Fighters mural.
-It was designed to be a replica of the Free Derry Corner republican mural.
+It was designed to replicate the Free Derry Corner republican mural.

 However, since some residents and business owners claimed that the presence of the mural was dissuading other businesses from settling in office blocks nearby, the work of art was removed and replaced with a mural depicting William of Orange.